 2. On the next screen you will find your Web of Science author record, with the h-index on the right-hand side.
 If you want to verify your list of publications, click Claim this record.
 This will also give you the option to send corrections to Web of Science.

-Contact and Support
+Contact and support

-Library Research Support Team
+Library Research Support

-• Getting help finding your h-index
+• Get help finding your h-index and tracking your citations.

-Contact us using the library´s contact form.
+Contact us using the library's contact form.